ayuryshev/skywire/TestingProposals.md

 ### Current status in skycoin/skywire

 We don't have them.
-And maybe it's prematurely to start them.
+And maybe it's prematurely to start create them.
 But they could/must be useful for skywire in future.

 ### Current status in skycoin/skycoin